-- whose first language is not English and who has not been a resident in Australia or another predominantly English speaking country for a total period of more than seven years immediately prior to 1 January of the year of enrolment into Year 12, AND for whom English has not been the main medium of communication and/or instruction for more than seven years immediately prior to 1 January of the year of enrolment into Year 12 - who is Aboriginal or Torres Strait Islander, or from Cocos Island or Christmas Island, for whom SAE has been the medium of instruction, but for whom SAE is an additional language/dialect, and whose exposure to SAE is primarily within the school context - who is deaf or hard-of-hearing and communicates using signing, such as Auslan, as their first language - whose first language is not English and who was born outside Australia and has had little or no formal education prior to arriving in Australia - whose first language is not English and who was born outside Australia or in a remote part of Australia and has had a disrupted formal education whose first language is not English and who has been a resident in Australia for more than seven years prior to 1 January of the year of enrolment into Year 12, but who has had little or disrupted formal education in SAE, resulting in significant disadvantage.
+Criteria Students 1. whose first language is not English AND who will not have resided in Australia or another predominantly English speaking country for a total period of more than seven years prior to 1 January of the year the student will be in Year 12 AND who have been enrolled at schools where English has not been the main medium of course delivery for a total period of more than seven years prior to the year the student will be in Year 12 OR 2. who are Aboriginal or Torres Strait Islander, or from Cocos Island or Christmas Island and for whom Standard Australian English (SAE) has been the medium of instruction, but for whom SAE is an additional language or dialect, and whose exposure to SAE is primarily within the school context OR 3. who are deaf or hard-of-hearing and communicate using signing, such as Auslan (Australian Sign Language), as a first language.